equalframework/equal-doc/docs/architecture-concepts/http-native.md

 Controllers are considered as **operations** that run specific sets of instructions based on parameters provided in the HTTP request.

-For convenience, controllers can also be invoked in a CLI context, or directly within a PHP script.
+For convenience, controllers can also be invoked in a CLI context, or directly within another PHP script.

-Example :
+Examples :

 | **PATH** | `demo\simple.php`                                        |
 | ---------------- | ------------------------------------------------------- |